-Looking back on the history of AdWords, it’s always been a bit challenging to match an ad with a user’s search intent, even with keyword match types and negative keywords.
+Looking back on the history of Google Ads, it’s always been a bit challenging to match an ad with a user’s search intent, even with keyword match types and negative keywords.
 This is likely why in September of 2016, Google announced that they were letting advertisers have more control over their audience.
 Similar to targeting options on social platforms like Facebook and Twitter, advertisers can now layer on targeting options like age, gender, and parental status to pursue their audience of interest.

 According to Chris, this is a feature that financial marketers should absolutely be using.
 “I always leverage demographic and income targeting to target management-level people more readily,” says Chris.

 With this feature you have the options of making bid adjustments for certain audiences or just excluding audiences to focus in on your target age ranges and incomes.
 Don’t waste money on an audience that is not likely to use your services, and use these features to find more relevant leads.

 While having customized landing pages for your ads might seem like common sense, it’s something that is often overlooked by busy marketers.
 While this is totally understandable, taking the time out of your busy schedule to make customized landing pages based on your ad groups and keywords can make a huge difference when it comes to lead conversion rates.